- Subscriber login, profile, and subscription management

 Commenting on articles on seattletimes.com

-A: Because we want seattletimes.com to be a town square for our community.
-We want the stories, visuals, columns and editorials we provide to be a starting point for conversation, not a dead end.
+We want the stories, visuals, columns and editorials we publish to be a starting point for conversation, not a dead end.
 One of the things that separates seattletimes.com from the printed newspaper is our ability to interact with you.
-That means answering your questions, hearing your concerns, listening to your ideas.
+That means answering your questions, hearing your concerns and listening to your ideas.
+We also know the value of neighbors being able to engage in enlightened conversation about the issues in our region.
 Commenting on stories is part of that community conversation.

 A: A subscription is required for unlimited access to seattletimes.com.
 Your seattletimes.com registration is not a subscription.
 You can find subscription options here.